11 Best Cheap Drift Cars In 2025

 nissan silvia s13

-It’s quite possibly the most iconic drift chassis of all time, but the prices have soared in recent times.
-There may still be some cheap S12 options out there if you can get your hands on one.
+The S-chassis is possibly the most iconic drift chassis of all time, but the prices have soared in recent years.

 Nissan Skyline R33